 In this post, we cover some well-known and not-so-well-known traditional handmade paintings and tribal folk art of India.

 The Assamese miniature painting style is one of the oldest traditional painting styles of Indian folk art.
 Harshcharita (biography of King Harsha) written in Sanskrit by Banabhatta in the 7th century AD, informs us King of Kamrupa, ancient Assam, gifted Harshavardhan, King of Northern India, "volumes of fine writing with leaves made from aloe bark and the hue of ripe cucumber."

 The paintings done as a part of a manuscript were made on sanchipat (a local writing material) or tulapat (paper pulp made from Tula leaves) with written descriptions, are collectively called the Assam school of miniature paintings also known as Satriyā School of Painting,

 The Khanikars (painters) created them under the guidance of their patrons and scholars.
-The paintings mainly illustrate various stories from the Hindu epics Mahabharata, The Ramayana, and the Puranas.
+The paintings mainly illustrate various stories of Gods and Goddesses from the Hindu epics Mahabharata, The Ramayana, and the Puranas.

 Handmade Assamese Miniature Painting